Off-incidence scanning in equine distal limb ultrasonography

-Fig. 1 SDFT and DDFT in the distal metacarpus, scanned on-incidence (A) and off-incidence (B); notice the reduced echogenicity of the tendon fibers in B, resulting in an apparent hyperechogenicity of the borders (outline) of the tendons.
-Images courtesy of Marcus Head, Rossdales Diagnostic Center.
+Fig. 1 SDFT and DDFT in the distal metacarpus, scanned on-incidence (A) and off-incidence (B); notice the reduced echogenicity of the tendon fibres in B, resulting in an apparent hyperechogenicity of the borders (outline) of the tendons.
+Images courtesy of Marcus Head, Rossdales Diagnostic Centre.

 Fig. 2 SDFT, DDFT and ICL (ALDDFT) scanned with the ICL off-incidence (A) and on-incidence (B).
-Images courtesy of Marcus Head, Rossdales Diagnostic Center.
+Images courtesy of Marcus Head, Rossdales Diagnostic Centre.

-Finally, remember too that tendon repair involves the laying-down of collagen ‘scar’ tissue within the tendon or ligament, the fibers of which do not have the same organised proximal-distal alignment seen in normal healthy tendons.
-Thus, deliberately scanning a healing tendon off-incidence will usually catch at least some of these ‘scarring’ fibers on-incidence, making them appear hyperechoic to the surrounding healthy off-incidence fibers which will appear hypoechoic.
+Finally, remember too that tendon repair involves the laying-down of collagen ‘scar’ tissue within the tendon or ligament, the fibres of which do not have the same organised proximal-distal alignment seen in normal healthy tendons.
+Thus, deliberately scanning a healing tendon off-incidence will usually catch at least some of these ‘scarring’ fibres on-incidence, making them appear hyperechoic to the surrounding healthy off-incidence fibres which will appear hypoechoic.
 See Fig. 3 below.

 Fig. 3 SDFT and DDFT in the mid-distal metacarpus, scanned on-incidence (A) and off-incidence (B).
 This lesion was calcified (note acoustic shadowing), but the lesion itself is more obviously defined in B, when scanned off-incidence.